breqdev/breq.dev/projects/react-twitter-notrack.md

 <Tweet id="1431392146339377152" />

-`react-twitter-notrack` does exactly what it says on the tin: allow you to embed Tweets as React components without exposing your users to tracking.
-You can install it from [npm](https://www.npmjs.com/package/react-twitter-notrack) with `npm i react-twitter-notrack`.
+`react-twitter-notrack` does exactly what it says on the tin: allow you to embed Tweets as React components without exposing your users to tracking. ~~You can install it from [npm](https://www.npmjs.com/package/react-twitter-notrack) with `npm i react-twitter-notrack`.~~

+_Unfortunately, things seem to have stopped working, probably as a result of Twitter improving their bot detection or shutting down their API.
+There were enough tradeoffs inherent in this project that I don't intend to continue maintaining it.
+Thus, it is no longer usable._

 ```js
 import { Tweet } from "react-twitter-notrack"